·

 Bluegill taken with a sink tip line and weighted fly.

 Sometimes we want to get more than 4 feet or so below the surface.
-An add on sinking leader, such as a Rio Trout Versileader, with a couple of feet of tippet material attached to the end can be looped to your floating line.
+An add-on sinking leader, such as a Rio Trout Versileader, with a couple of feet of tippet material attached to the end can be looped to your floating line.
 These are convenient to use and save some funds compared to purchasing a sink tip or sinking fly line along with another reel or spare spool for the reel you already have.
 A sink tip fly line with a 10 to 12 foot sink tip will be useful when you want to in deeper water greater than 8 feet deep consistently.
 If you need to get even deeper an integrated shooting taper line with at fast sinking tip (examples: Rio Avid, 24ft Sink Tip, Rio Outbound Short, Scientific Anglers Titan Taper, Scientific Anglers Sonar 25 ft sink tip) becomes useful.
 These faster sinking lines won’t be needed on most waters.
 But some local waters, like San Vicente Reservoir often have large bluegill hold in water at depths of 15 to 20 feet along steep sloping banks.
 Also, on many local lakes, bluegill will retreat into deeper waters during winter months.
 There are multiple options for fly lines from floating to various sinking tips, but for many anglers a floating line will be all they ever need for chasing bluegills.

 Leaders and tippet for bluegills don’t need to be fancy.
-For casting small poppers and foam bugs often used for bluegill a standard trout leader 7.5’ in length and tapering to 3x is fine.
+For casting small poppers and foam bugs often used for bluegill a standard trout leader 7.5’ in length and tapering to 3x is a good choice.
 This will turn over most size 10 or 12 poppers as well as weighted woolly buggers and other subsurface patterns.
 A 3x leader usually has enough abrasion resistance to fish around rocks and flooded brush.
 If fishing small subsurface flies around weed beds a 4X leader is often just fine.
 When fishing subsurface flies with a 9 foot rod I will often use a 9 foot leader.
 This will allow me to fish a bit deeper if necessary without using a sinking Versileader or a sink tip line.
 Bluegill are usually not leader shy except in the clearest water so even heavier leaders tapering to 2X or 1X may be appropriate in waters with lots of subsurface structure your leader may get dragged over.
 If you are fishing with a sink tip or sinking line you can skip the tapered leader and just use 3 or 4 feet of 6 to 10 pound test nylon or fluorocarbon monofilament looped to your fly line.

 Colorful San Diego bluegill caught fly fishing with yellow Gartside Gurgler fly.